Dist. 9, Art. 1, Q. 2

 ---

 - Libr.
 I. c.
-1. n.
+I. n.
 1. — Circa finem argumenti fide multorum mss. et ed.
 1 post inter aliam expunximus rem.Book I, c.
 1, n.
-1. — Near the end of the argument, on the authority of many manuscripts and ed.
-1, after inter aliam we have deleted rem.
+1. — Near the end of the argument, on the authority of many manuscripts and the first edition, we have expunged rem after inter aliam.

 - Vat. adiungit et.The Vatican edition adds et.

 - Cod.
-Y addit in creaturis vero actio vel mutatio.Codex Y adds in creaturis vero actio vel mutatio.
+Y addit in creaturis vero actio vel mutatio.Codex Y adds in creaturis vero actio vel mutatio ("but in creatures [it is] action or change").

-- Multi codd. ut ACGKORSUV Y etc. cum sex primis edd. minor, sed mendose.
+- Multi codd. ut ACGKORSUVY etc. cum sex primis edd. minor, sed mendose.
 Paulo infra ex antiquioribus mss. et ed.
-1 substituimus subiecto pro substantia et relative pro relativa. — Sensus argumenti est: Suppositum creatum et compositum est capax ad maiorem diversitatem sustinendam, quam increatum et simplex; sed in creato supposito non est capacitas ad simul sustinenda relative opposita; ergo multo minus in simplici supposito etc.Many codices, like ACGKORSUV Y etc., with the first six editions, read minor, but erroneously.
-A little below, from the older manuscripts and ed.
-1, we have substituted subiecto for substantia and relative for relativa. — The sense of the argument is: A created and composite supposit is capable of sustaining greater diversity than an uncreated and simple one; but in a created supposit there is no capacity to sustain relatively opposed properties simultaneously; therefore much less in a simple supposit, etc.
+1 substituimus subiecto pro substantia et relative pro relativa. — Sensus argumenti est: Suppositum creatum et compositum est capax ad maiorem diversitatem sustinendam, quam increatum et simplex; sed in creato supposito non est capacitas ad simul sustinenda relative opposita; ergo multo minus in simplici supposito etc.Many codices, such as ACGKORSUVY etc., with the first six editions [read] minor, but mistakenly.
+A little below, on the authority of older manuscripts and the first edition, we have substituted subiecto for substantia and relative for relativa. — The sense of the argument is: A created and composite supposit is capable of sustaining greater diversity than an uncreated and simple one; but in a created supposit there is no capacity for sustaining relatively opposed things simultaneously; therefore much less in a simple supposit, etc.

 - In mss. et ed.
 1 deest suam, quod Vat. hic addit.
 Mox Vat. cum cod. cc contra alios codd. et ed.
-1 et pro ut.In the manuscripts and ed.
-1, suam is absent, which the Vatican edition adds here.
-Shortly after, the Vatican edition with codex cc, against the other codices and ed.
-1, reads et for ut.
+1 et pro ut.In the manuscripts and the first edition, suam is lacking, which the Vatican edition adds here.
+Shortly after, the Vatican edition, with codex cc against the other codices and the first edition, [reads] et in place of ut.

 - Sequimur vetustiores codd. cum ed.
 1 ponendo quod non loco quin.
 Cod.
-Z brevius unum sine altero.We follow the older codices with ed.
-1 in reading quod non in place of quin.
-Codex Z more briefly reads unum sine altero.
+Z brevius unum sine altero.We follow the older codices with the first edition in placing quod non in place of quin.
+Codex Z [reads] more briefly unum sine altero.

 - Multi codd. ut ACLOPQRSTUVY etc. cum ed.
 1 alia loco aliqua, sed, ut videtur, minus bene, etiamsi sub alia ratione intelligas modum distinguendi relativis proprium, quia, uti ex subnexis patet, agitur de eo, quod relatio simpliciter non distinguat.
 Cod.
-Z nisi pro aliqua.Many codices, like ACLOPQRSTUVY etc., with ed.
-1, read alia for aliqua, but, as it seems, less well, even if under alia ratione you understand the mode of distinguishing proper to relatives, since, as is clear from what follows, the argument concerns whether relation simply does not distinguish at all.
-Codex Z reads nisi for aliqua.
+Z nisi pro aliqua.Many codices, such as ACLOPQRSTUVY etc., with the first edition [read] alia in place of aliqua, but, as it seems, less well, even if under alia ratione one should understand the mode of distinguishing proper to relatives, because, as appears from what follows, the discussion is about [the claim] that relation, simply speaking, does not distinguish.
+Codex Z [reads] nisi in place of aliqua.

 - Cod.
 Y addit videtur quod nec mutuae quia.
-Mox Vat. cum cod. cc, aliis tamen codd. renitentibus, ut pro sicut.Codex Y adds videtur quod nec mutuae quia.
-Shortly after, the Vatican edition with codex cc, but with the other codices resisting, reads ut for sicut.
+Mox Vat. cum cod. cc, aliis tamen codd. renitentibus, ut pro sicut.Codex Y adds videtur quod nec mutuae quia ("it seems that not even mutual [relations distinguish] because").
+Shortly after, the Vatican edition, with codex cc, the other codices nonetheless resisting, [reads] ut in place of sicut.

 - Monolog. c.
 32, ubi hoc quoad sensum invenitur.Monologion, c.
-32, where this is found as to its sense.
+32, where this is found as to the sense.

 - Cfr.
 Aristot., de Praedicam. c. de Oppositis.Cf.
-Aristotle, Categories, chapter on Opposites.
+Aristotle, Categories, the chapter on Opposites.

 - Vat. contra mss. et sex primas edd. sed loco et, ac paulo post dicit pro dixit.
 Cod.
-M accidentalem loco intellectualem.The Vatican edition, against the manuscripts and the first six editions, reads sed for et, and shortly after dicit for dixit.
-Codex M reads accidentalem for intellectualem.
+M accidentalem loco intellectualem.The Vatican edition, against the manuscripts and the first six editions, [reads] sed in place of et, and a little after dicit in place of dixit.
+Codex M [reads] accidentalem in place of intellectualem.

 - Cod. bb addit autem.Codex bb adds autem.

-- Vat. contra mss. et sex primas edd. addit igitur, pro quo codd. aa bb incongrue ponunt enim.The Vatican edition, against the manuscripts and the first six editions, adds igitur, for which codices aa bb incongruously read enim.
+- Vat. contra mss. et sex primas edd. addit igitur, pro quo codd. aa bb incongrue ponunt enim.The Vatican edition, against the manuscripts and the first six editions, adds igitur, in place of which codices aa and bb incongruously place enim.

 - Vide Aristot., V. Phys. text.
 10. (c.
 2.).See Aristotle, Physics V, text 10 (c.
 2).

 - Plurimi codd. cum ed.
 1 omittunt et passionis, qui et bis pro plurali ponunt singularem numerum dicat et dicit. — Cfr.
 Aristot., V. Metaph. text.
 20. (IV. c.
-15.), ubi tres species relationis, inter quas est actio et passio, afferuntur.Most codices with ed.
-1 omit et passionis, and twice use the singular dicat and dicit for the plural. — Cf. Aristotle, Metaphysics V, text 20 (IV, c.
-15), where three species of relation, among which are action and passion, are presented.
+15.), ubi tres species relationis, inter quas est actio et passio, afferuntur.Very many codices with the first edition omit et passionis, and twice place the singular dicat and dicit in place of the plural. — Cf. Aristotle, Metaphysics V, text 20 (IV, c.
+15), where three species of relation are presented, among which is action and passion.

 - Vat. cum paucis codd. incongrue et contra alios codd. et ed.
-1 hic addit patet, moxque omittit est. Nonnulli codd. respondere pro solvere.The Vatican edition with a few codices, incongruously and against the other codices and ed.
-1, adds patet here, and shortly after omits est. Some codices read respondere for solvere.
+1 hic addit patet, moxque omittit est. Nonnulli codd. respondere pro solvere.The Vatican edition, with a few codices, incongruously and against the other codices and the first edition, adds patet here, and shortly omits est. Some codices [read] respondere in place of solvere.

 - Supple: Pater. — Cod.
 R et ed.
 1 clarius distinguitur loco distinguit.
 Paulo ante cod.
-N post sibi addit ipsi.Supply: Pater. — Codex R and ed.
-1 more clearly read distinguitur for distinguit.
-Shortly before, codex N after sibi adds ipsi.
+N post sibi addit ipsi.Supply: Pater ("the Father"). — Codex R and the first edition [read] more clearly distinguitur in place of distinguit.
+A little before, codex N adds ipsi after sibi.

-- Multi codd. ut BD E S V X Y Z aa bb cum ed.
+- Multi codd. ut BDESVXYZ aa bb cum ed.
 1 ex loco in, sed falso, ut patet ex contextu.
 Mox post dicitur fide antiquiorum mss. et ed.
-1 expunximus esse.Many codices, like BD E S V X Y Z aa bb, with ed.
-1, read ex for in, but falsely, as is clear from the context.
-Shortly after dicitur, on the authority of the older manuscripts and ed.
-1, we have deleted esse.
+1 expunximus esse.Many codices, such as BDESVXYZ aa bb, with the first edition [read] ex in place of in, but falsely, as is clear from the context.
+Shortly after dicitur, on the authority of the older manuscripts and the first edition, we have expunged esse.

 - Vat. praeter fidem mss. et edd.
 1, 2, 3, 6 obiicitur.
 Cod.
-V particulam Et praemittit relativo quod.The Vatican edition, against the testimony of the manuscripts and eds.
-1, 2, 3, 6, reads obiicitur.
-Codex V places the particle Et before the relative quod.
+V particulam Et praemittit relativo quod.The Vatican edition, against the authority of the manuscripts and editions 1, 2, 3, 6, [reads] obiicitur.
+Codex V prefixes the particle Et to the relative quod.

 - Cod.
 R adiungit secundum idem.Codex R adds secundum idem.